Kunal-Varma/MovieRecommenderSystem-webapp/README.md

 ## How to run the project?

-1. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/blob/master/requirements.txt) file.
 2. Clone this repository in your local system.
 3. Replace YOUR_API_KEY in the `main.py` file.
 4. Open the command prompt from your project directory and run the command `python main.py`.